 They remeasured the men's total testosterone and assessed depression from their medical history and depressive symptoms with the validated Patient Health Questionnaire 9 (PHQ-9).

-Using a score of 10 or higher on the PHQ-9, 56% of the study participants had significant depressive symptoms, known diagnosis of depression and use of an antidepressant.
+Using a score of 10 or higher on the PHQ-9, 56% of the study participants had significant depressive symptoms, a known diagnosis of depression, and the use of an antidepressant.

-Their rates of depressive symptoms in comparison to other primary care patients were startling: 56% vs. 15 to 22% in a group of ethnically diverse patients and 5.6% of overweight and obese US adults.
+Their rates of depressive symptoms compared to other primary care patients were startling: 56% vs. 15 to 22% in a group of ethnically diverse patients and 5.6% of overweight and obese US adults.

 "This study underscores the utility of a validated instrument to screen for depression, especially as some subjects may deny signs and symptoms during the interview.
 Appropriate referrals should be made for formal evaluation and treatment of depression," Dr. Irwig said.